 Falciform ligament sign

 The falciform ligament connects the anterior abdominal wall to the liver.
-The ligament continues to extend inferiorly beyond the liver where it becomes the round ligament (white arrow).
-Given that the falciform ligament is situated against the anterior abdominal wall, it is not surprising that it becomes outlined with air in a supine patient with free abdominal gas.
+The ligament continues to extend inferiorly beyond the liver where it becomes the round ligament.
+Given that the falciform ligament is situated against the anterior abdominal wall, it is not surprising that it becomes outlined with free abdominal gas in a supine patient.

 - 1. Levine MS, Scheiner JD, Rubesin SE et-al. Diagnosis of pneumoperitoneum on supine abdominal radiographs.
 AJR Am J Roentgenol.
 1991;156 (4): 731-5.
 AJR Am J Roentgenol (citation) - Pubmed citation